 Assessments and Grading: Course grades will be based on: 1.
 Assignments including programming assignments (typically assigned weekly) 2.
-An online proctored Final exam.
+Two online midterm exams.
+3. An inperson (subject to change by the SBU administration) final exam.

 Assignment 1: (on software plagiarism) must be completed before any programming assignment.
 Failure to complete assignment 1 to the satisfaction of the Instructor before submitting any work for other programming assignments will result in a SCORE OF ZERO any subsequent programming assignment until such time as Assignment 1 is completed.
 Failure to complete assignment 1 by the end of the semester will mean that your entire programming assignment score for the semester will be zero.
 There are no exceptions to this policy.